OpenFunction/OpenFunction/README.md

 curl http://<domain-name>.<domain-namespace>/<function-namespace>/<function-name>
 ```

-Here is an example of asynchronous function:
+Here is an example of an async function:

 > This function receives a greeting message and then send it to "another-target".
 Refer to [here](https://github.com/OpenFunction/samples/tree/main/functions/Async) to find more samples of asynchronous functions.